-Boxall H, Morgan A & Brown R 2020.
-The prevalence of domestic violence among women during the COVID-19 pandemic.
-Statistical Bulletin no. 28.
-Canberra: Australian Institute of Criminology.
+Boxall H, Morgan A and Brown R (2020) ‘The prevalence of domestic violence among women during the COVID-19 pandemic’, Statistical Bulletin no. 28, Australian Institute of Criminology.

-CFFR (Council on Federal Financial Relations) 2019.
-National Housing and Homelessness Agreement.
-2018.
-Viewed 18 September 2019.
+Council on Federal Financial Relations (2018) National Housing and Homelessness Agreement, CFFR website, accessed 18 September 2019.

-Flanagan K, Blunden H, Valentine K & Henriette J 2019.
-Housing outcomes after domestic and family violence, AHURI Final Report 311, Australian Housing and Urban Research Institute Limited, Melbourne.
+Flanagan K, Blunden H, Valentine K and Henriette J (2019) ‘Housing outcomes after domestic and family violence’, AHURI Final Report 311, Australian Housing and Urban Research Institute Limited, doi:10.18408/ahuri-4116101.